Punishment in Australia: Youth imprisonment

 The age of criminal responsibility in Australia is 10 years old, meaning children under 10 cannot be charged with a crime.
 In 2018, law experts called for the age to be raised to 16 and the various Attorneys General decided to investigate the matter.
 Calls to increase the minimum age have increased in recent years.
 Doctors, lawyers, and a range of experts have called for the minimum age to be raised to 14.
 Among other bodies, the Australian Human Rights Commission has submitted a report to the Council of Attorneys-General Age of Criminal Responsibility Working Group.

-In August 2020 the Legislative Assembly of the ACT voted to increase the age of criminal responsibility to 14 in line with UN standards, a move welcomed by Indigenous advocates.
-The support is in principle only, and dependent upon the Labor government being re-elected in October.
+In August 2020, the Legislative Assembly of the ACT passed a motion that indicated in-principle support for increasing the age of criminal responsibility to 14 in line with UN standards, a move welcomed by Indigenous advocates.
+In November 2023, the Legislative Assembly passed the Justice (Age of Criminal Responsibility) Legislation Amendment Act 2023, which raised the age of criminal responsibility to twelve years of age as of the 22nd of that month, and fourteen as of 1 July 2025.

 Statistics

 According to a 2018 SBS article, around 600 children under 14 are locked up in Australian prisons each year.

-On an average night in June 2019, there were 949 young people imprisoned in Australia.
+On an average night in June 2019, there were 949 minors imprisoned in Australia.
 Of these: